zelal-Eizaldeen/DeepRetrieval/README.md

 ### **2. Get Your Search Engine API Key (required if use search engine)**

 For example, for PubMed, you may get it following the instruction [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
+(PubMed API is 100% ✨FREE✨ to use!)

 Then, put it in under `code/verl/utils/reward_score/apis/` as `pubmed_api.key`.